-The best way to get to know Berkshire Waldorf School is to come visit.
-On walks through both our indoor and outdoor classrooms, you’ll experience the “aliveness” that sets Berkshire Waldorf School apart and learn how Waldorf education meets your child’s curiosity, creativity and need for action with learning that also builds self-esteem, character, empathy and leadership.
+One of the best ways to understand the experiential learning happening in the Berkshire Waldorf School community is to experience it yourself.
+Here are some virtual ways to experience the “aliveness” that sets Berkshire Waldorf School apart, and learn how Waldorf education meets your child’s curiosity, creativity and need for action with learning that also builds self-esteem, character, empathy and leadership:

 Apply to Parent-Child Garden (4 mo – 3 yrs)

 Parent-Child classes are for young children who attend classes with a parent or caregiver.
 There are three age ranges, 4 months to walking (Sweet Peas), 1-2 years (Buttercups) and 2 – 3+ years (Morning Glories).
 To register for Parent-Child classes for Fall, Winter or Spring sessions, visit Parent-Child Garden.